MUR frequently asked questions

 A. You declare how many MURs you have provided during the month on the FP34(C) submission form.
 The Pricing Authority will make the payment for these MURs at the same time as the payment is made for the month in questions prescriptions.

-A. The only sanction available to a local NHS England team which believes the pharmacy did not meet the requirements, is through the procedures for breach of the Terms of Service or through action by the NHS Counter Fraud Service if it believes that fraudulent claims have been made.
+A. The only sanction available to a local NHS England and NHS Improvement team which believes the pharmacy did not meet the requirements, is through the procedures for breach of the Terms of Service or through action by the NHS Counter Fraud Service if it believes that fraudulent claims have been made.
 This cannot be done administratively.